The language of Hebrew (both ancient and modern) tends to be rather simplistic in its

 EXO 13:4 - This day came you out in the month Abib.

-bread seven days, as I commanded you, in the time appointed in the month Abib;
+unleavened bread seven days, as I commanded you, in the time appointed in

-unleavened bread, as I commanded you, in the time of the month Abib; for
+shall eat unleavened bread, as I commanded you, in the time of the month

-in the month Abib you came out from Egypt.
+Abib; for in the month Abib you came out from

 The Month of Ziv

-of Israel came out of the land of Egypt, in the fourth year of Solomons reign over
+after the people of Israel came out of the land of Egypt, in the fourth year

 The Month of Ethanim

-at the feast in the month Ethanim, which is the seventh month.
+king Solomon at the feast in the month Ethanim, which is

 Scripture from the Soncino, Judaic Classics Collection